 - Membership renewal fees should be paid at the Annual Meeting or by cheque to the Association address.
 The directors shall set the Annual Membership fee by resolution.

 - A member deemed in default shall automatically lose his/her membership until such time as dues have been paid in full.

-- The year shall commence April 1st and end March 31st of the following year.
+- The year shall commence January 1st and end December 31st of the same year.

 - There must be an annual audit of the financial operation of the Association either by a chartered accountant or by signed statement from two members of the Association.